-Chris enters his 1st year on the Wahoos coaching staff.
+Chris started coaching at Wahoos in the fall of 2015.
 A former swimmer at Wahoos, Chris went on to swim at Southern Illinois University from 2006-2010 where he achieved Senior National qualifications and was part of the 2010 All-MAC Team.
-A natural leader, Chris was voted Team Captain for SIU as a Sophomore and also was awarded the SIU Swimming and Diving Saluki Pride Award both his Freshman and Senior seasons.
+Chris was voted Team Captain for SIU for 3 years and also was awarded the SIU Swimming and Diving Saluki Pride Award both his Freshman and Senior seasons.

-A swim coach for 11 years now, Chris comes with a boatload of coaching experience from a variety of levels and parts of the world.
-He has been a Head Coach at numerous Tri-County swim clubs including Old Orchard, Pheasant Run and Pomona and been very successful.
+A swim coach for 12 years now, Chris comes with a boatload of coaching experience from a variety of levels and parts of the world.
+He has been a Head Coach at numerous Tri-County swim clubs including Old Orchard, Pheasant Run and Pomona.
 Upon receiving his B.S.
-Degree in a Physical Education Teacher Education, he went on to be the Graduate Assistant Swimming and Diving Coach for SIU for the next 2 seasons while earning his M.S.Ed.
-Degree in Kinesiology with a specialized focus in Sport Psychology.
+Degree in a Physical Education, he went on to be the Graduate Assistant Swimming and Diving Coach for SIU for the next 2 seasons while earning his M.S.Ed Degree in Kinesiology with a specialized focus in Sport Psychology.

-After college, Chris took his talents overseas where he became the Assistant High Performance Swim Coach, Head Strength & Conditioning Coach, and Physical Education Teacher at the British International School in Phuket (BISP), Thailand.
-Some of his achievements include having athletes represented and/or qualify for the Youth Olympic Games, Southeast Asian Games, the 2015 FINA World Championships in Kazan, 2016 FINA World Championships in Doha, and has 2 athletes who will be headed to the 2016 Olympic Games in Rio.
+After college, Chris was the Assistant High Performance Swim Coach, Head Strength & Conditioning Coach, and Physical Education Teacher at the British International School in Phuket, Thailand.
+Some of his achievements include having athletes represented and/or qualify for the Youth Olympic Games, Southeast Asian Games, the 2015 FINA World Championships in Kazan, 2016 FINA World Championships in Doha, and having 2 athletes selected to the 2016 Olympic Games in Rio.
 During his time at BISP, his athletes broke a total of 66 National Records across Southeast Asia.

-Chris has a Silver License Coaching Certification from the Australian Swim Coaches and Teachers Association (ASCTA) and has been a Personal Trainer for 10 years.
+Chris has a Silver License Coaching Certification from the Australian Swim Coaches and Teachers Association (ASCTA) and has been a Personal Trainer for 11 years.
 He was also a presenter at the 2015 Southeast Asia Heads of Physical Education Conference in Phuket, Thailand.
 He has a strong background in Sports Nutrition and Exercise Science.
-He will be the Head Coach for Senior Prep as well as assist Senior A1 this season.
-Chris will be incorporating Strength & Conditioning programs into our Junior and Senior squads and we welcome him back home to Wahoos.
+He will be the Assistant Coach for Senior A1 this season.

 Head Coach Senior A